-The Contractors will prepare labor management procedures in line with this labor management procedure and national labor code.
+The Contractors will prepare labor management plans in line with this labor management procedure and national labor code.
+These will be reviewed by the OHS and Public communications, social and citizen engagement specialist of the PIU.
 The principles and procedures presented below represent minimum requirements, but are not an exhaustive list of requirements.